EmilianoMora/mora_carrera_etal_2024/README.md

 # mora_carrera_etal_2024
-scripts scripts for the publication Mora-Carrera et al., 2024
+scripts scripts for the publication Mora-Carrera et al., 2024 at GBE